 Property and equipment are recorded at cost.
 Depreciation, recorded as a component of non-program related depreciation and amortization on the Consolidated Statements of Income, is computed utilizing the straight-line method over the estimated useful lives of the related assets.
-Amortization of leasehold improvements, also recorded as a component of non-program related depreciation and amortization, is computed utilizing the straight-line method over the estimated useful lives generally range from 5 to 50 years for buildings and from 2 to 20 years for leasehold improvements, from 3 to 5 years for capitalized software and from 3 to 7 years for furniture, fixtures and equipment.
+Amortization of leasehold improvements, also recorded as a component of non-program related depreciation and amortization, is computed utilizing the straight-line method over the estimated benefit period of the related assets or the lease term, if shorter.
+Useful lives generally range from 5 to 50 years for buildings and from 2 to 20 years for leasehold improvements, from 3 to 5 years for capitalized software and from 3 to 7 years for furniture, fixtures and equipment.